percona/cloud-tools/doc/Configuration.rst

 To configure how MySQL metrics are collected, click **MySQL Metrics** for a specific MySQL instance.
-MySQL metrics are used to populate charts for :doc:`MetricsMonitor`.
+MySQL metrics are used to populate charts for :term:`Metrics Monitor`.

 To change the agent that collects MySQL metrics, stop the agent service, and use the **Agent** drop-down list.